 Different Uses Classify 9 Types of Elevators

 Passenger elevators are usually made up of two cabins — one for passengers and one for freight — and can carry up to 25 people, depending on the model.
-Passenger elevators typically travel at speeds of approximately 0.5 to 1 metre per second (1-2 mph), with stops every 20 metres.
+Passenger elevators typically travel at speeds of approximately 0.5 to 1 meter per second (1-2 mph), with stops every 20 meters.

 A cargo elevator is a specialized elevator that can carry heavy loads and large items.
 The design of the freight elevator can accommodate oversized loads, such as furniture or construction materials.
 This type of elevator is commonly used in warehouses and industrial facilities.